MarkNahabedian/MapMyStuff/furnashings/README.md

 property describes how wide the item is in feet, from the point of view of someone standing at the item and using it.
-For a workbench this can be subjective, but for a machine like a table saw the width is measured perpendicular to the rip fence.
+For a workbench this can be subjective, but for a machine like a table saw the width is measured perpendicular to the rip fence from the infeed side of the saw,

 <pre>
      "width": 6,